“They made life bitter for Isaac and Rebekah” (Genesis 26:35).

 You would be amazed how much you have in common with every other family in church.
 Even the ones who seem to have it all together have their own struggles, battles, temptations, and failures.

-I’ve addressed this mostly to ministers and their wives–as most everything on this website is devoted to church leaders–because I know from experience how much frustration they can feel since they are not doing everything they think they should.
+I’ve addressed this to ministers and their wives–as everything on this website is devoted to church leaders–because I know from experience how much frustration they can feel since they are not doing everything they think they should.

 You ask, “So, we should just accept a lousy marriage?”